fireheart12/SIIM-ISIC-Melanoma-Classification/README.md

 ![](https://github.com/CodingWitcher/SIIM-ISIC-Melanoma-Classification/blob/master/images_for_readme/test_3d.png)

-# (IV) Accelerator Initialization and Dataset Loading Using tf.data API:
+# (VI) Accelerator Initialization and Dataset Loading Using tf.data API:

 For this project we worked using **TFRecords**, which is binary storage format for our data.